 Quicken Budgeting Tutorial

 Quicken does a lot.
 That's partly how it's remained one of the most popular financial software tools for decades.
-But all the features be overwhelming to newcomers, and even regular users can feel like they aren't using Quicken to its full potential.
+But all the features it offers can be overwhelming to newcomers, and even regular users can feel like they aren't using Quicken to its full potential.

 It's helpful to become familiar with one of the most helpful aspects of Quicken: budgeting.